Got pimples? Can aftershave help treat acne, or should you avoid it at all costs?

 Acne sufferers try to avoid any products that can exacerbate their condition.
 Aftershave offers many benefits, but should you avoid this skincare step completely?

-Aftershave doesn’t necessarily worsen acne, but some of the ingredients in aftershave might upset the skin’s natural balance causing oil glands to increase production.
+Aftershave doesn’t necessarily worsen acne, but some of the ingredients in it might upset the skin’s natural balance, causing oil glands to increase production.
 Choosing heavy, oil-laden aftershave products could clog pores worsening the condition.
 Reading ingredient lists and being educated on acne offenders is the best way to avoid a flare.